Frequently Asked Questions

 Yes resting is a must when hiking Table Mountain, rest breaks are allocated at beautiful lookout spots along the way.

-It is your hike, our hikes can be tailor made to suit our clients, what ever they choose.
 We can look at options to re-route or you can end the hike if you wish.

 Clients generally choose to take their own transport, as it is generally a short ride and low cost from anywhere in Cape Town.
 It also free’s up opportunity for hikers to spend time exploring the top and visiting the restaurant after the hike.